 A dog will learn to LIKE his/her crate and see it as his/her SAFE SPOT.
 When the household is very busy or stressful for your pup, crate him/her.

 Until your pup has had all 4 parts of their basic shots, it is best to keep your pup AWAY from other dogs.
 If you must take your pup to a “dog area” (PetSmart, PetCo, Vet’s Office for initial check, etc.), carry him/her.
 The floors are full of germs, etc. Your pup will not be fully protected until they have all of the necessary vaccinations.
 (You will need to get shots at 12 mons. and 15 mons.)
 When seeking a “potty stop” with your puppy, choose a spot not frequented by other dogs.

 Other people’s advice:

 Listen to other’s advice.
 Ask your Vet.
-Make decisions based on your own pup and his/her situation, as well as your family.
+BUT, make decisions based on your own pup and his/her situation, as well as your family.
 If you have any questions, give me a call: 931-237-0800.
 I will be glad to help if I can.

 Always get a second opinion for any serious procedures or concerns.